IanLee1521/IanLee1521.github.io/_pages/resume.md

 ## Professional Summary

-Ian is a seasoned cybersecurity expert with over 14 years of experience, specializing in high-performance computing (HPC) environments for the past 8 years.
-Currently serving as HPC Security Architect at Lawrence Livermore National Laboratory, Ian leads initiatives that safeguard critical national assets.
-Renowned for his commitment to "leaving things better than he found them," Ian excels in operational security, secure web service deployment, system administration, software engineering, and team leadership.
-An active contributor to open-source communities and a published author and speaker, he is dedicated to mentoring the next generation of cybersecurity professionals and driving innovation in the field.
+I am a cybersecurity leader with over 15 years of experience securing some of the nation's most advanced computing environments.
+I currently serve as Director of Advanced Computing Solutions at ShorePoint Inc., where I lead the company’s High-Performance Computing (HPC) security efforts and contribute to strategic initiatives across AI, cloud, and critical infrastructure security.

+Previously, I was a Security Architect at Lawrence Livermore National Laboratory, where I designed and implemented resilient security architectures to protect national assets and mission-critical systems.

+I am the founder and chair of the HPC Security Technical Exchange (STX), a government-wide collaboration advancing the security of next-generation computing platforms.
+I'm also an active open-source contributor, published author, and advocate for mentoring the next generation of cybersecurity professionals.

+My work bridges deep technical expertise and practical leadership, guided by a simple WHY: "To leave things better than I found them, so that those around me believe they can make a difference."

 ### Why